Kelly Graves: Personal life

 Graves is married to Mary (née Winters) since 1994 and they have three sons: Max, Jackson, and Will.
-Max graduated from University of Oregon in 2017 and is currently a high school teacher/basketball coach in Arizona.
-Jackson is currently a women's basketball assistant coach for Lane Community College in Eugene.
+Max graduated from University of Oregon in 2017 and became a high school teacher and basketball coach in Arizona.
+Jackson became a women's basketball assistant coach for Lane Community College in Eugene.
 Will was formerly a walk-on basketball player for Mark Few's Gonzaga Bulldogs men's basketball team before transferring to Southern Oregon University in the 2022 offseason.